jamktiko/Atra/backend/README.md

 ## Useful commands

-- `npm run build` compile typescript to js
+- `npm run build` compile typescript to js (in project root)
-- `npm run watch` watch for changes and compile
+- `npm run watch` watch for changes and compile (in project root)
 - `npm run test` perform the jest unit tests
 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template
 - `cdk deploy --all --outputs-file ./cdk-outputs.json` deploy whole stack within a project
-- `cdk deploy --hotswap` quickly deploy lambda
+- `cdk deploy --hotswap` quickly deploy lambda in development; do not use in production!

 ## Folder structure